sohjeet/transcribeapi/readme.md

 The `manage.py` file includes custom validation for the email and password inputs.
 The email must be a valid email address, and the password must be at least 7 characters long.
 If you enter an invalid email or password, you will see an error message and be prompted to try again.

+### Future Updates

+In future updates, an admin can be made a superuser.
+A superuser can perform the same tasks as an admin but cannot perform any tasks on admin profiles.

+#### Admin Panel

+    The admin panel UI is managed by SQLAdmin.

 # Testing